-- 13. Sponsor is a Community Housing Development Organization (CHDO) The project sponsor is a NHHFA-approved Community Housing Development Organization (CHDO) and is the sole or managing general partner.
-CHDO designation is defined in 24 CFR Part 92 of the HOME Investment Partnerships Program.
-3 points - 14.
-Management Experience
+12. Sponsor is a Public Housing Authority (PHA) or a Community Housing Development Organization (CHDO)

+The project sponsor is a Public Housing Authority or a NHHFA-approved Community Housing Development Organization.
+CHDO designation is defined in 24 CFR Part 92.
+In order to qualify for these points, the general partner/managing member of the LIHTC project ownership entity must be the project sponsor or a wholly owned subsidiary of the project sponsor.

+13. Management Experience